crissdev/kv-es6-docs/src/app/marked/native-rules/required.md

 var obs = ko.observable();
 var enableValidation = ko.observable(false);

-// Use default validation message obs.extend({
+obs.extend({
     required: {
         params: true,
         message: 'This field is required.',
-        // A simple function or value can be used as well
         onlyIf: enableValidation
     }
 });